opoupeney/DreamFaceDoc/guides.rst

 Create an Application
 ----------------------

 A DreamFace application represents a simple or complex sequence of screens.
 To create an application, go to the *Home* menu: at the left of the screen, you'll see the list of existing applications and *Create* button at the end of this list.
-Click on this button and *Create a new applicaiton* screen will be displayed:
+Click on this button and *Create a new application* form will be displayed:

 .. image:: images/app_create.png